-- You are a high school senior in the United States.
+- You are a high school senior or high school graduate starting your first semester of college in the United States.

-- You are planning to attend a four-year college or university starting in Fall 2021.
+- You are planning to attend a four-year college or university.

 - You have a diagnosis of narcolepsy or idiopathic hypersomnia (confirmation of diagnosis by a medical professional is required).